The nearby He-rich superluminous supernova SN 2021bnw during photospheric phases: Introduction

-In this work, we present and interpret the data of the observational campaign of the SLSN Ib SN~2021bnw, whose Helium abundance was inferred from the analysis of a near-infrared (NIR) spectrum observed 87 days after maximum.
-SN~2021bnw was located at $\mathrm{R. A.}=10^{\rm h}53^{\rm m}52^{\rm s}.18,\,\mathrm{Dec.}= +12\degr33\arcmin29\arcsec.12$, at a redshift $z=0.0888\pm0.0004$ (see Sec.~\ref{sec:spectroscopy}) and was discovered by \citet{fremlingetal2021} within the Zwicky Transient Facility \citep[ZTF;][]{grahametal2019,bellmetal2019a} and classified as a hydrogen-poor SLSN I by \citet{mageeetal2021} within the advanced (extended) Public ESO Spectroscopic Survey of Transient Objects \citep[ePESSTO+, ][]{smarttetal2015}.
-SN~2021bnw is not grouped among the brightest SLSNe I as its absolute magnitude in the optical bands is $-20.7$ mag (see Sec.~\ref{sec:photometry}) and it was included by \citet{gomezetal2022} in a sample of `luminous SNe', i.e. SNe with an absolute peak magnitude between classical core-collapse SNe and the faintest SLSNe.
-In addition, \citet{pursiainenetal2023} and \citet{poidevinetal2023} included SN~2021bnw in two polarization studies, both of which suggest that no significant departure from spherical symmetry for this event.
-Finally, \citet{neckeretal2022} initially included SN~2021bnw in a sample of possible counterpart of the high-energy neutrino IceCube \citep{aartsenetal2014,aartsenetal2015} Alert IC200109A \citep{garrappaetal2020}, but then it was not recognized as a viable candidate.
+We present and interpret the data of the observational campaign of the SLSN Ib SN~2021bnw, whose helium abundance was inferred from the analysis of a NIR spectrum observed 87 days after maximum.
+SN~2021bnw was located at $\mathrm{R. A.}=10^{\rm h}53^{\rm m}52^{\rm s}.18,\,\mathrm{Dec.}= +12\degr33\arcmin29\arcsec.12$, at a redshift $z=0.0888\pm0.0004$ (see Sec.~\ref{sec:spectroscopy}) and was discovered by \citet{fremlingetal2021} with the Zwicky Transient Facility \citep[ZTF;][]{grahametal2019,bellmetal2019a} and was classified as a hydrogen-poor SLSN I by \citet{mageeetal2021} within the advanced (extended) Public ESO Spectroscopic Survey of Transient Objects \citep[ePESSTO+, ][]{smarttetal2015}.
+SN~2021bnw is not grouped among the brightest SLSNe I as its absolute magnitude in the optical bands is $-20.7$ mag (see Sec.~\ref{sec:photometry}), and it was included by \citet{gomezetal2022} in a sample of luminous SNe, that is, SNe with an absolute peak magnitude between that of classical core-collapse SNe and the faintest SLSNe.
+In addition, \citet{pursiainenetal2023} and \citet{poidevinetal2023} included SN~2021bnw in two polarization studies, both of which suggested no significant departure from spherical symmetry for this event.
+Finally, \citet{neckeretal2022} initially included SN~2021bnw in a sample of possible counterparts of the high-energy neutrino IceCube \citep{aartsenetal2014,aartsenetal2015} Alert IC200109A \citep{garrappaetal2020}, but then it was not recognized as a viable candidate.

-Hereafter, in Sec.~\ref{sec:photometry}, we discuss the observed and the bolometric LCs of SN~2021bnw; in Sec.~\ref{sec:spectroscopy}, we present the optical and NIR spectra of SN~2021bnw; in Sec.~\ref{sec:discussion}, we compare the spectro-photometric data of SN~2021bnw in the context of SLSNe I and we discuss a possible model for its interpretation; finally, we present our conclusion in Sec.~\ref{sec:conclusions}.
-Throughout the paper, we will assume a flat Universe with $\Omega_{\rm M}= 0.31$, $\Omega_{\Lambda}=0.69$ and with a Hubble constant $H_0=70.5\pm2.37\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$ \citep{kethanetal2021}.
+Hereafter, in Sec.~\ref{sec:photometry}, we discuss the observed and the bolometric LCs of SN~2021bnw.
+In Sec.~\ref{sec:spectroscopy} we present the optical and NIR spectra of SN~2021bnw.
+In Sec.~\ref{sec:discussion} we compare the spectro-photometric data of SN~2021bnw in the context of SLSNe I, and we discuss a possible model for its interpretation.
+We finally present our conclusion in Sec.~\ref{sec:conclusions}.
+Throughout the paper, we assume a flat Universe with $\Omega_{\rm M}= 0.31$ and $\Omega_{\Lambda}=0.69$ and with a Hubble constant $H_0=70.5\pm2.37\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$ \citep{kethanetal2021}.